ravikinha/screen_launch_by_notfication/README.md

 ## Features

 ✅ **Detect notification launches** - Know when your app was opened from a notification
+✅ **Deep link support** - Handle custom URL schemes and universal links automatically
 ✅ **Retrieve notification payload** - Get all notification data including custom payload
-✅ **Skip splash screens** - Route directly to notification screens when opened from notification
+✅ **Skip splash screens** - Route directly to notification/deep link screens
-✅ **Works in all app states** - Detects notification taps when app is killed, in background, or foreground
+✅ **Works in all app states** - Detects notification taps and deep links when app is killed, in background, or foreground
 ✅ **Cross-platform** - Works on both Android and iOS
+✅ **Zero native setup** - All native code handled automatically, just configure AndroidManifest.xml and Info.plist
 ✅ **Compatible with flutter_local_notifications** - Works seamlessly with the popular notification plugin

 ## Overview